Alternative treatments for nerve pain

-Nerve pain, or neuralgia, is the pain that travels along a nerve.
-Someone experiencing neuralgia will feel shooting pains in the area of the afflicted nerve, as well as weakness, numbness, and tingling down the arms or legs.
+Nerve pain, or neuralgia, is pain that travels along a nerve.
+Someone experiencing neuralgia will feel shooting pains in the area of the affected nerve and potentially weakness, numbness, and tingling down the arms or legs.
 There can be many causes of nerve pain, but a very common cause is nerve compression due to a condition in the spine.

-- Chiropractic – Chiropractic spinal adjustments realign the vertebrae with the goal of relieving impinged nerves.
+- Chiropractic medicine.
+Spinal adjustments realign the vertebrae with the goal of relieving compressed nerves.

 While many patients find relief from a conservative and alternative treatments for nerve pain, others will start to consider nerve decompression surgery if weeks or months of treatment do not bring relief.
 If you are considering a traditional open spine surgery but have concerns about hospitalization, risk of complication and long recovery time involved, reach out to Laser Spine Institute.
 Our minimally invasive spine surgery involves a muscle-sparing, less than 1-inch incision resulting in an outpatient experience, a shorter recovery time^ as well as less risk of complication than traditional open spine procedures.

 Contact us today for a no-cost MRI review* that can help you determine if you are a potential candidate for one of our minimally invasive procedures.